ayhanap/wmdRules/ranks.md

  #### PROMOTION

--   Players of rank 'Social' (or an 'Alt' of a current 'Radier') and 'Backup Raider' can apply for promotion to the ranks of 'Backup Raider' and 'Raider' respectively if they are wish to participate in regular raiding activities.
+-   Players of rank 'Social' can apply for promotion to the ranks of 'Raider' and 'Core Raider' respectively if they are wish to participate in regular raiding activities.
--   **Promotion from Social or Alt to Backup Raider**
+-   **Promotion from Social to Backup Raider**
     1. For promotion to 'Backup Raider', a player should:
         -   meet and maintain the current gear requirements for Raiders as listed at the top of the  [Guild Recruitment](https://www.wow-easy.net/index.php?page=recruit)  page
         -   pass a basic skill check as demonstrated by a log of an appropriate LFR raid, Mythic dungeon, or similar.